Training Young Horses: How to train your horse successfully

 A central point in the purchase of a horse is the keeping.
 You can use the horse's previous husbandry as a guide, as a young horse may be changing stables for the first time and will be confronted with many new impressions.
 The usual form of husbandry would then be a constant.
 However, it is even more important that the stabling is first and foremost horse-friendly.
 But what is actually horse-friendly?
 The four light, air, exercise and company are known to every rider and should be available to every horse.
 Exercise is essential for young horses to develop healthily.
 The animal should have the opportunity to exercise for several hours a day, which means not so much working with the horse, but rather free access to a paddock, paddock or similar.
 The next point comes into play here, namely contact with other horses of the same species.
 If you buy a horse while it is still a foal, you should possibly give it to a rearing center if it cannot have sufficient contact with other horses of the same age in its own stable in order to develop its social behavior to learn social behavior.
 In a foal rearing facility, the animals usually live together as a herd in the pasture and, for example, move to a playpen in bad weather, which also allows the herd to form.
 The following principle is often heard when raising a horse for the first few months and years: "Let the horse be a horse first."
 It is also important to allow the horse to interact socially with others later in the young horse's life.
 The form this ultimately takes is up to the rider.

-Previous times and quantities of food should also be adhered to.
+Previous times and quantities should also be adhered to when feeding.
 The feed must be individually tailored to the animal in terms of type and quantity.
-In the case of young horses, it should be adapted to the horse's current growth and development phase and adapt to these changes.
-Young horses are often fed minerals as they have a considerable need for physical development.
-If the new owner wants to make changes to the feed after buying a horse, it is important that the feed is changed slowly and not radically from one day to the next.
-As with most things, the same applies here: If in doubt, the owner should seek professional advice and support when it comes to feeding.
-Here we show you the basics you should consider when feeding young horses:
+It should be adapted to the phase of current growth and development of the horse in young horses and adapt with their change.
+Minerals are often added to young horses as they have significant needs for physical development.
+If the new owner wants to change something in the feeding after buying a horse, it is important that the feeding is changed slowly and it does not change radically from one day to the next.
+Basically, the same applies here as in most points: If in doubt, the owner should seek professional advice and assistance with feeding.

 How to overcome problems in the training of young horses